Apollo1840/my_django_sites/CommunityBlogs/README.md

-The benefits of Django is that it contains useful pre-implemented views (eg. admin.site.urls), pre-implemented components(eg. UserCreationForm), and easy to implement data models (using `django.db.models.xxxField`)
+The benefits of Django is that it contains useful pre-implemented views (eg. admin.site.urls), pre-implemented components(eg. UserCreationForm), and easy to implement data models (using `django.db.models.xxxField`) And it handles some typical data based interactions for you (eg. user registration/login)